lijun99/altar2-documentation/docs/cuda/Static.rst

         H5Converter --inputs=static.gf.txt

-* convert a binary file to hdf5, additional precision (default=float32) and shape (default = 1d vector and will be reshaped to 2d in program if needed) information can be added
+* convert a binary file to hdf5, additional information such as the precision (default=float32) and the shape (default = 1d vector and will be reshaped to 2d in program if needed) of the output can be added by

     .. code-block::

         H5Converter --inputs=kinematicG.gf.bin --precision='float32' --shape=[100,11000]

-* merge several files into one hdf5
+* merge several files into one hdf5, e.g., to prepare the sensitivity kernels for Cp,

     .. code-block::

         H5Converter --inputs=[static.kernel.pertL1.txt,static.kernel.pertL2.txt] --output=static.kernel.h5

-* for more options
+* for help on all available options

     .. code-block::

         H5Converter --help

-Configuration
+Configurations
 --------------

 The configuration file for the static inversion appears as